 - Select My Apps & Games to get updates for your Android app

-- Click Update for a single app or select Update All if you have multiple apps that you need.
+- Click Update for a single app or select Update All if you need multiple apps.

 Open Settings, click Apps, tap the app in question and select Force Stop.